Fleker/blog-posts/2022/systemic-environmentalism/README.md

 Or else what?
 Look at the system implications.
 He has to live somewhere.
 He turns outward for a neighborhood that's affordable.
 This inevitably is a poorer neighborhood.
 As more young professionals move in, pricing out long residents, stores begin to cater to the new community members.
 Gentrification becomes a system failure of a lack of affordable housing options in many places.

 This has climate implications.
 When cities fail to meet the housing needs, potential residents need to live somewhere.
 When they can't live in a dense transit-friendly neighborhood, they move to low density suburbs driven by sprawl.
 To get around they need to drive a car.
-This then leads to more air pollution in an area that was just a forest.
+This then leads to more air pollution in an area that was recently a forest.
+A system [that accomodates young professionals](https://noahpinion.substack.com/p/yuppie-fishtanks-yimbyism-explained) rather than acting hostile to them is important for everyone to thrive.

 https://twitter.com/markmobility/status/1602681024831524865